Understanding the Foreclosure Timeline in Dallas–Fort Worth

 • Major unexpected repairs

-In neighborhoods across Dallas and Fort Worth with older housing stock, deferred maintenance combined with higher ownership costs can accelerate financial strain.
+In neighborhoods across Dallas and the DFW metroplex with older housing stock, deferred maintenance combined with higher ownership costs can accelerate financial strain.

 Foreclosure is a financial situation — not a reflection of character.
 Early action preserves control.